anerv/cycling_data_quality/README.md

 ...
 ```

+### 3. Provide data sets

 Once the folders have been created, provide:

-- a dataset defining the study area: `/data/study_area_polygon/'my_study_area'/study_area_polygon.gpkg`
+- a **polygon** in `gpkg` format defining the study area: `/data/study_area_polygon/'my_study_area'/study_area_polygon.gpkg`. **Note**: If a different file name or file extension is used, the file paths in notebooks 01a and 01b must be updated.
+The file must be in a format readable by [GeoPandas](https://geopandas.org/en/stable/docs/user_guide/io.html) (e.g., GeoPackage, GeoJSON, Shapefile etc.).
-- a reference dataset: `/data/reference/'my_study_area'/raw/reference_data.gpkg` (if an analysis of reference data is to be performed)
+- if the extrinsic analysis is to be performed, a reference dataset: `/data/reference/'my_study_area'/raw/reference_data.gpkg` (if an analysis of reference data is to be performed)

-### Troubleshooting

-Problems accessing functions located in the *src* folder: Check that `pip install -e .` was run successfully.

-### Input requirements

-To run the analysis, the user must:

-- Provide a **polygon** defining the study area (see above)[^2]
-- Update the **config.yml** with settings for how to run the analysis (see below for details)
-- If the extrinsic analysis is to be performed, a **reference dataset** must be provided

-### Reference data
+**Reference data input requirements**

-The reference datase must be a GeoPackage called `reference_data.gpkg`[^3].
+The reference datase must be a GeoPackage called `reference_data.gpkg`.
+If a different file name or file extension is used, the file path in notebook 01b must be updated.
+The file must be in a format readable by [GeoPandas](https://geopandas.org/en/stable/docs/user_guide/io.html) (e.g., GeoPackage, GeoJSON, Shapefile etc.).

-For the code to run without errors, the data must:
+For the code and the analysis to run without errors, the data must:

 - only contain **bicycle infrastructure** (i.e. not also the regular street network)
 - have all geometries as **LineStrings** (not MultiLineStrings)
-- have start/end nodes at **intersections**
+- have **all intersections** represented as LineString endpoints
 - be in a **CRS** recognized by GeoPandas
-- contain a column describing whether each feature[^4] is a physically **protected**/separated infrastructure or if it is **unprotected**
+- contain a column describing whether each feature[^2] is a physically **protected**/separated infrastructure or if it is **unprotected**
 - contain a column describing whether each feature is **bidirectional** or not (see below for details)
 - contain a column describing how features have been digitized (**'geometry type'**) (see below for details)
 - contain a column with a unique **ID** for each feature

 For an example of how a municipal dataset with bicycle infrastructure can be converted to the above format, see the notebooks [reference_data_preparation_01](examples/reference_data_preparation_01.ipynb) and [reference_data_preparation_02](examples/reference_data_preparation_02.ipynb).

-### Configuration file
+### 4. Fill out the configuration file

-The configuration file `config.yml` contains a range of settings needed for adapting the analysis to different areas and types of reference data.
+In order to run the code, the configuration file `config.yml` must be filled out.
+The configuration file contains a range of settings needed for adapting the analysis to different areas and types of reference data.
-Below is an explanation of the settings that are not completely intuitive.

 #### **Custom filter**